-4. Fill the 5.
-When you tip the bottle bottle forward, the water will flow out, with clean so you can wash your water and hands.
-Do not make the replace the lid. hole too large or it will waste water.
+- 4. Fill the bottle with clean water and replace the lid. - 5.
+When you tip the bottle forward, the water will flow out, so you can wash your hands.
+Do not make the hole too large or it will waste water.